 A First Aid station is located at the main marshalling area.
 All official rescue and recovery vessels will have a certificated First-Aid officer on board.
 In the instance of a paddler in trouble and a safety vessel attending, all other craft must provide clearance for the attendance and assistance of the safety vessel.
 Once a safety vessel is in attendance of a paddler in difficulty, all other race participants and craft which had initially assisted are to continue within the event or retire depending on the individual circumstances.

 Upon initial registration all participants will be provided with a unique event number.
-The boat registration identification number (allocated on the race day) must be adhered to the vessel on a on the front left hand side and must be retained in that position until the completion of the race.
+The boat registration identification number (allocated on the race day) must be adhered to the vessel in a prominent position and must be retained in that position until the completion of the race.
 Race identification numbers must be handed in to the registration desk immediately at the conclusion of the event.

 Participants must recognize that the event is primarily for the enjoyment and conviviality of participation.
 If any protests over results or the conduct of the event should arise and considered valid, these should be made to the race Marshall within 20 minutes of the conclusion of that particular race and be in writing supported by detailed description of rules or normal race etiquette or rules infringement.